 The last step in creating a personalized advertising journey is ensuring that the copy and imagery on your post-click landing page match your ad.
 You spent the time and money making an ad that convinced a prospect to click, don’t waste that money by sending someone to a generic post-click landing page or homepage.

 Make sure that the person who clicked your ad knows they landed in the right place.
 If your ad promotes a discount, highlight that at the top of your page.
 If you wrote an ad focused on solving a specific problem, make sure to display it on your post-click landing page prominently.

 A good example of this is from Salesforce.
 I typed in CRM software and clicked on this ad:

-This add then directed to this landing page:
+This add then directed to this post-click landing page:

-The page also uses good landing page design principles: it has one CTA and doesn’t have navigation links at the top of the page.
+The page also uses good post-click landing page design principles: it has one CTA and doesn’t have navigation links at the top of the page.
 Prospects are more likely to sign up for a demo because everything on the page is pointing them towards this action.
-To learn more about how to create a high-converting landing page check out our guide: How to Create a Landing Page.
+To learn more about how to create a high-converting post-click landing page check out our guide: How to Create a post-click landing page.

-Create landing pages as engaging as your ads
+Create post-click landing pages as engaging as your ads